 All of the bottles on our list above are constructed using one of two materials: plastic or stainless steel.
 Glass bottles are another option for daily use and growing in popularity due to lack of plastic or metallic taste, but the obvious downside is that they’re very vulnerable to breaking or shattering.
 For this reason, we didn’t include any glass bottles in our rankings, but Lifefactory’s Glass 22-Ounce with Active Cap is a crowd favorite.

-Across all of the water bottle categories above, plastic is the most commonly-used material in 2021.
-The BPA scare from old Nalgene bottles (they’re now all BPA-free) has done little to dent enthusiasm for the material: it’s affordable, in most cases pretty durable (although less so than most stainless steel), and lightweight.
-The downsides of plastic bottles are that they can develop a plasticky smell if you don’t consistently clean them or leave water inside for a long time, and they typically do not offer any insulation (Co-op Cycles’ Insulated Water Bottle is one exception with a single layer of insulation for a slight boost in cold retention).
+Across all of the water bottle categories above, plastic is still the most commonly used material in 2023.
+The BPA scare from old Nalgene bottles (they’re now all BPA-free) has done little to dent enthusiasm for the material: It’s affordable, in most cases pretty durable (although less so than most stainless steel), and lightweight.
+The downsides of plastic bottles are that they can develop a plasticky smell if you don’t consistently clean them or leave water inside for a long time, and they typically do not offer any insulation.

 Double-wall insulated bottles are a fantastic invention—they can keep beverages hot or cold for hours at a time, even in pretty extreme temperatures.
 For daily use, an insulated bottle like the Hydro Flask Standard Mouth is our preferred choice because it covers all our water and coffee drinking needs.
 But quality insulated designs are about three to four times more expensive than a comparable non-insulated bottle and add quite a bit of weight.
 As a result, even though we would love to carry a Hydro Flask while backpacking in the heat, it’s just not a practical solution.
 Our take is if you want to invest in a nice water bottle and don’t care too much about weight, you’ll most likely be very happy with an insulated bottle.